EmpathyApp/EmpathyApp/docs/ways-of-working/programmer.md

   * Pomodoro technique
 * Coding standard:
   * Naming system:
-    * using suffix to indicate type (important for loosly typed languages)
+    * Using suffix to indicate type (important for loosly typed languages)
-    * using prefix to indicate scope
+    * Using prefix to indicate scope
   * Comments formatting:
     * Using PPP (Pseudocode programming process)